FlailingFog/KK-Blender-Porter-Pack/README.md

 ![ ](https://github.com/FlailingFog/KK-Blender-Porter-Pack/blob/assets/readme/panelimport.PNG)
 </details>

-#### Exporting from Blender
+#### Exporting from Blender to fbx:

 <details><summary>Click to expand!</summary>

 1. Save a backup file of your finished model
 1. Choose which export type you want in the KKBP panel.
-There's currently a targeted export type for Unity (VRM), and a generic fbx type for everything else
+There's currently a targeted export type for Unity (VRM and VRChat), and a generic fbx type for everything else
 1. Click the "Prep for target application" button
 1. Click the "Bake material templates" button and choose the folder you want to store all of your baked images to (warning: there's going to be a lot, so an empty folder is recommended)
 1. Create an altas for the body, clothes and hair objects using the [material combiner](https://github.com/Grim-es/material-combiner-addon) addon